Climate Beneficial™ Standards

 Theory of Change

-Our theory of change is rooted in the belief that fiber systems, when reimagined through a place-based, community-led lens, can become powerful tools to address the connected issues of climate resilience, environmental care, and economic opportunity.
+Fibershed’s theory of change is rooted in the belief that fiber systems, when reimagined through a place-based, community-led lens, can become powerful tools to address the connected issues of climate resilience, environmental care, and economic opportunity.

 At the same time we strengthen regional fiber economies by investing in local manufacturing, rebuilding textile infrastructure, and cultivating skilled artisan and design communities.
 These systems offer durable, compostable, and locally traceable alternatives to synthetic and extractive materials, ensuring that what we wear nourishes ecosystems and economies alike.
-We convene researchers, designers, brands, and policymakers around a shared vision that resilient and restorative fiber systems are not only possible but essential.
-Through education, affiliate organizing, and storytelling, we shift cultural values and economic priorities toward soil to soil thinking.

 By aligning economic development with ecological health and cultural resilience, Fibershed is helping to build a textile system rooted in reciprocity where fiber supports the people who steward the land and the land in turn supports us all.